vpinball/pinmame/src/p2k/README.md

 now seeds the header on a blank CMOS instead; see `P2K_SEED_ERROR_LOG` and `seed_error_log()` in `p2k_driver.cpp`.
 Setting that define to 0 restores the old behaviour, and with it the hang.

+The seed is written unconditionally in the constructor but only ever survives on a machine with no NVRAM file: `MACHINE_INIT` copies a saved CMOS over the whole block immediately afterwards.
+So it is new-machine-only in effect, and cannot disturb a machine that has been run before.

+A first boot on a blank CMOS also prints *"CMOS Prologue Checksum Invalid"* and *"CMOS Manager has wiped NVRAM at 0x11002400"* on the games whose console talks.
+That is not a fault and not something the seed causes: it is a machine being switched on for the first time and building the CMOS it does not have yet, which is what real hardware does too.
+Boot the same set again with its `.nv` in place and the messages are gone, so settings do persist.
+Only delete the NVRAM between runs if a fresh machine is the point - otherwise every run looks like a first power-up.

 None of the driver's workarounds was involved.
 The update-flash model, the power driver board's register constants and the `clkint` gate were each suspected and each cleared by measurement before the real cause turned up.
 The boot ROM was never where they stopped: it finishes and hands